vuestorefront/vue-storefront/packages/multistore/README.md

 ## Setup Steps

-To configure multi-store in your middleware, follow these steps:
+To configure multistore in your middleware, follow these steps:

-1. Extend Middleware Config with Multi-Store Extension
+1. Extend Middleware Config with multistore Extension

 - Import `multistoreExtension` from `@vue-storefront/multistore`.
 - Extend the middleware config in `middleware.config.ts`.